-If ever there was a meal worth spending time on, this is it.
-This fragrant poached chicken dish is super-tasty.
-It’s also really light, despite the coconut milk that I add to the broth.
+It takes some time to make this poached chicken dish but it is really worth it.
+It is super-tasty and also really light, despite the coconut milk that I add to the broth.

 Time-wise...Well, you have to poach a whole chicken for about 1 hour and 20 minutes (you need a big pot for this).
 But it's not difficult to make this dish.
 There is plenty of time to prepare the vegetables for the stir-fry while the chicken is simmering – and probably enough time to read half the weekend newspaper as well.